mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker-v0.7.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Python Tracker

-*This page refers to version 0.5.0 of the Snowplow Python Tracker.
-Documentation for other versions is available:*
+*This page refers to version 0.7.0 of the Snowplow Python Tracker, which is the latest version.
+Documentation for earlier versions is available:*

 *[Version 0.2][python-0.2]*